Eglantinenf/Eglantinenf/README.md

 ## 🚀 About Me

-Hello!
-I'm Nastaran Farjami, a Computer Engineering student from Iran with a deep passion for coding and web development.
-I enjoy exploring new technologies and building innovative solutions.
+I’m Nastaran Farjami, a Computer Engineering student from Iran with a strong passion for coding and web development.
+I love exploring new technologies and building innovative solutions.
 Here’s a bit about me:

-- 🎓 **Currently** studying Computer Engineering, delving into both hardware and software aspects.
+- 🎓 **Currently** studying Computer Engineering, diving into both hardware and software aspects.
-- 🌐 **Front-End Developer**: Crafting interactive web applications with **HTML**, **CSS**, and **JavaScript**.
+- 🌐 **Front-End Developer**: I enjoy creating interactive web applications using **HTML**, **CSS**, and **JavaScript**.
+I recently worked on a portfolio website that I’m really proud of!
-- 🐍 **Python Enthusiast**: Extensive experience with Python, my go-to language for scripting and projects.
+- 🐍 **Python Enthusiast**: Python is my go-to language for scripting and projects, and I’ve used it for various tasks.
-- 🚀 **Future Learner**: Eager to dive into **React.js** to enhance my skills in creating modern and responsive user interfaces.
+- 🚀 **Future Learner**: I’m eager to learn **React.js** to enhance my skills in building modern and responsive user interfaces.
+- 🎯 **Career Goals**: I aim to become a full-stack developer, combining my front-end skills with back-end technologies.
-- 🤝 **Open to Collaboration**: Always on the lookout for new opportunities and projects in web development.
+- 🤝 **Open to Collaboration**: I’m always looking for new opportunities and projects in web development.
-- 🎶 **Fun Fact**: Music is my coding companion—it keeps me focused and inspired! 😊
+- 🎶 **Fun Fact**: I love listening to music while I code—it keeps me focused and inspired! 🥸

 ---